exiang/open_hub_wiki/[Tutorial]-Creating-a-Module-|-Chapter-2.md

    - Set `model path` value to `application.modules.todo.models`
    - Set `module name` value to `todo`
    - Make sure `build relations` and `build extend class` are checked
-   - Make sure `Build Neo4J OGM Class` and `Use Column Comments as Attribute Labels` are unchecked
+   - Make sure `Build Neo4J OGM Class` and `Use Column Comments as Attribute Labels` are left unchecked
 3. Click `Preview` and then click `Generate`

 ### Create a CRUD controller and views
-1. Generate controller with yee at `https://mydomain.com/yee/model/index`
+1. Click on `CRUD Generator` on the left side of the screen(or access it at `https://mydomain.com/yee/crud/index`)
-   - Set `model class` to `application.modules.todo.models.Todo`
+- Set `Model Class` to `application.modules.todo.models.Todo`
-   - Make sure `Controller ID` is `todo/todo`
+- Set Make sure `Controller ID` is `todo/todo`
 2. Now, you may access backend to manage todo records from `https://mydomain.com/todo/todo/admin`